docchula/syringe-mobile-web/README.md

 ## Deployment

 This theme can be deployed on any static site hosting service that supports Astro.
 Follow the hosting provider's instructions for deploying an Astro project.

-To view a live version of this site, see https://partybanner.app.